qcasey/SalientStartpage/README.md

 * [Hugo](https://gohugo.io/getting-started/installing/)
 * [NodeJS](https://nodejs.org/en/download/)

-Then run
+# Testing

+You can download and test this code by doing

 ```
 git clone https://github.com/qcasey/SalientStartpage
+cd SalientStartpage
 npm install
-npm run build
+npm run serve
 ```

+# Building

+To build a static html page with images (to ./public/), run

+``npm run buid``

 `npm run build` downloads the favicons for each site defined in [`config.yaml`](./config.yaml), and tells Hugo to build for production.